progressivis/progressivis/doc/custom_modules.md

 Instead, ProgressiVis relies on each module to abide by a specified **quantum** of time.
 It means that, when the main method `run_step()` of a module is called, it is given a quantum.
 Within this quantum, it should perform its computation, return a useful result (approximate or partial if needed), and return information regarding its state, either `ready`, `blocked`, or `zombie` (about to terminate but still alive).

-ProgressiVis cannot use preemtive scheduling because of step 3; an arbitrary computation cannot be interrupted at any point and return a meaninful result.
-It should stop at a consistent point of its computation to prepare and provide a meaningful result.
+ProgressiVis cannot use preemptive scheduling because of step 3; an arbitrary computation cannot be interrupted at any point and return a meaningful result.
+It should stop at a consistent point in its computation to prepare and provide a meaningful result.

 (max_module)=
 ## Example: The SimpleMax Module

 The `SimpleMax` module is a simplification of the `Max` module of ProgressiVis.
-It computes the maximum values of all the columns of the table that it takes in an input slot and returns its result as a `PDict`, a dictionary that associate to each column name its maximum value, according to the data already processed progressively.
+It computes the maximum values of all the columns of the table that it takes in an input slot and returns its result as a `PDict`, a dictionary that associates with each column name its maximum value, according to the data already processed progressively.
 Let's explain all its parts step by step.

 ```{eval-rst}